satyajit-bagchi/articles/android_sensors_ros_article.md

 I wanted to share something I recently found to be possible and just a really cool tool to know about.
 Thats to make your smartphone publish their sensor data as a ros nodes.

-After failing twice, I finally got this thing to work, and I felt sharing this would be a lot of help to a lot of students/hobbyists/lab rats out there.
+After failing twice, I finally got this thing to work, and I felt sharing this would be a lot of help to a lot of students, hobbyists and lab inhabitants out there.

 In all honesty, I didn't do much.
-But aggregating seemingly old information, and reminding people that this works, I felt was still a value addition.
+But aggregating old information and reminding people that this works, I felt is still a value addition.

 ## Tutorial